The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets

 \section{The $\lambda\hyp\mathsf{PSP}$ up to the existence of an inner model with a measurable cardinal}

-In this section we prove that if there is a strong limit cardinal $\lambda$ with countable cofinality such that all $\lambda$-coanalytic subsets of ${}^{\lambda}2$ have the $\lambda\hyp\mathsf{PSP}$, then there is an inner model with a measurable cardinal.
-Here we introduce the Dodd-Jensen core model\footnote{For other recent applications of the Dodd–Jensen core model, see \cite{ben2025definable}.}.
-To get an intuitive idea of what Dodd-Jensen premice and mice are, the reader may want to take a look to the first paragraphs of the next section.
+In this section, we prove that if there is a strong limit cardinal $\lambda$ of countable cofinality such that all (lightface) $\lambda\hyp\Pi^1_1$ subsets of ${}^{\lambda}2$ have the $\lambda\hyp\mathsf{PSP}$, then there is an inner model with a measurable cardinal.
+For this, we work with the Dodd-Jensen core model\footnote{For other recent applications of the Dodd-Jensen core model, see \cite{ben2025definable}.}.
+For an intuitive picture of Dodd-Jensen premice and mice, the reader may look at the first paragraphs of the next section.

 \begin{definition} Let $\kappa$ be an uncountable ordinal. $M$ is a \emph{Dodd-Jensen premouse at $\kappa$} if it is a structure $\mathcal{J}^{U}_{\alpha}$ of the form $( J_{\alpha}[U],\in,U)$ such that \end{definition}